 This detail is important not just to demonstrate the specific skills you gained but also to prevent you from being caught out later on.
 For example, if you redesigned one component in a motor, don’t imply you were responsible for the entire project.
 ‘When you get to the interview stage,’ says Piper, ‘people will ask: “What did you do?
 How did you prioritise that work?”
 If you haven’t been accurate in your involvement you’ll soon start to drown.’

-Because it’s so important to cover both your technical and transferable skills in some detail, it can be easy to end up with a CV that stretches over several pages And if you’re concerned about your lack of experience, you may end up over-compensating by providing unnecessary background information or padding.
+Because it’s so important to cover both your technical and transferable skills in some detail, it can be easy to end up with a graduate engineering CV that stretches over several pages And if you’re concerned about your lack of experience, you may end up over-compensating by providing unnecessary background information or padding.
 ‘I had one CV that was seven pages long and was more like an autobiography,’ says Piper.

 Keep it to the point